avizway1/AWAR-DEC/rds.md

 - **Functionality:**
   When enabled, the RDS instance automatically creates a backup copy of the database.
 These backups support point-in-time recovery and provide a safeguard against data loss.

 ---

+**Amazon RDS Proxy**

+Amazon RDS Proxy is a fully managed, highly available database proxy that sits between your application and your Amazon RDS database.
+Its primary purpose is to improve application scalability, resiliency, and security by managing and pooling database connections.

+**Benefits:**

+- **Reduced Connection Overhead:**
+  Applications experience lower latency by reusing established connections, which is crucial in high-traffic environments.

+- **Simplified Connection Management:**
+  RDS Proxy abstracts the complexity of connection pooling, automatically handling the creation, maintenance, and termination of connections.

+- **Enhanced Fault Tolerance:**
+  In the event of a database failover, RDS Proxy quickly reroutes connections to the new primary database, improving overall application availability.

+---

 ## Amazon Aurora